Quantitative Research Questions Examples External variable

 • Group 2: Canadian Female University student

-• Variables: Attitude towards rock music
+• Variables: Attitude toward rock music

 • Group 1: Gen-Z